 Lane-splitting may also contribute to collisions.
 Since New York drivers do not expect motorcycles to maneuver through traffic, motorcyclists engaging in lane-splitting are more likely to be struck by a car that is merging or changing lanes.

 Before you deal with an insurance company or talk to another driver’s lawyer, talk to an NYC personal injury attorney about your rights.
-Call Wingate, Russotti, Shapiro & Halperin, LLP at (212) 986-7353 today to schedule a free consultation.
+Call Wingate, Russotti, Shapiro, Moses & Halperin, LLP at (212) 986-7353 today to schedule a free consultation.